n-th-n-n/n-th-n-n/README.md

 ### 🚀 About Me
-- 🔭 I’m currently working on [Podcast Design](#).
-A podcast hosting solution that will be released as a licensed software.
+- 🔭 I’m currently working on <b>PodVault</b>.
+A podcast hosting solution that will be released as a licensed software solution.
-- 🔭 I'm also going to be releasing an experiment video performance platform in 2025.
+- 🔭 I'm also going to be releasing an experimental video performance platform in 2025 called [betamax](https://en.wikipedia.org/wiki/Betamax) 🎥.
-- 🖥️ I run on Windows and Linux
+- 🖥️ I run on Windows and Linux.
 - 🌱 I’m learning live event sttreaming, WebGL, and IOT.
 - ⏳ Waiting for [zed](https://zed.dev) on Windows